 I’m not sure if you’ve been told by your parents that “we’re glad that you’ve already surpassed us”, but I never buy into it.
 To some degree, I even hate those words.
 Don’t get me wrong in thinking that I don’t trust my parents, I’m merely disagree with the correctness of that statement.
 I thought about pretending to agree with it, but I’m also doubtful about if sharing my genuine thoughts about it may hurt anything at all.

-However, comparing to our past self is meaningful because it helps us become the best version of what we can be, which is the underlying principle of .
+However, comparing to our past self is meaningful because it helps us become the best version of what we can be.
 Lifting weight that our past self couldn't lift, cultivating good habits that our past self hesitated to build, conquering fears that our past self used to be dominated by, those little stretches we do are good examples of what self growth is about, it’s the confidence gained from experiences, resilience gained from adversities, antifragility gained from stressors.
 Those little success stories compound over time to reshape our character and tells us who we really are.

 It’s understandable that it’s our parents wish for a better future.
 Hope is beautiful and probably the best of things in life.
 While it's important to be optimistic, you need down to earth discipline to make actual progress.

 And reality is our best measurement of truth.
 I used to be head in the cloud till I hit the wall and saw the harsh truth that I barely do anything other than daydreaming.
 I'm not getting any close to the kind of person that I’m aspiring to be and I’m not acting in accordance with value or beliefs that I wanted to follow.
 In fact, I avoid defining them in the first place.
 I am drown in the mud of mundane as I avoid setting concrete goals with an excuse of like being casual.

 No matter what stories we tell ourselves, it’s our actions that reveal our real values.